aaronbloomfield/ccc/hws/intro/index.md

 The intent is not for you to write the hashing or encryption / decryption routines -- use existing libraries for that.
 In particular, both Java and Python can do that for you.
 Be careful about requiring an uncommon Python module or Java library, as it still has to run on the submission server.

+This homework is based on the material covered in the [Cryptocurrency Overview](../../slides/overview.html#/) slide set.

 ### Changelog